How to Interview Your Parents (Questions + A Simple Plan)

-You have probably had the thought before, maybe during a holiday or a quiet moment: "I should really ask Mom and Dad about their life."
-It is a powerful impulse, driven by the desire to understand where you come from and to preserve stories that only they can tell.
+You've probably had the thought before, maybe during a holiday or a quiet moment: "I should really ask Mom and Dad about their life."
+It's a powerful impulse, driven by the desire to understand where you come from and to preserve stories that only they can tell.
 But the idea can also feel daunting.
 How do you start?
 What do you ask?
 This guide provides a simple, gentle plan for how to interview your parents, turning a daunting idea into a warm, rewarding experience.

 Why These Conversations Matter Now

-When you take the time to have these conversations, you are doing more than just gathering information for a family tree.
-You are giving them the gift of being truly heard and showing them that their life and their legacy matter.
+When you take the time to have these conversations, you're doing more than just gathering information for a family tree.
+You're giving them the gift of being truly heard and showing them that their life and what they want to pass on matter.
+It's a chance to connect on a deeper level, understand them as people beyond their role as parents, and create a lasting record for generations you may never even meet.

 How to Propose the Idea (Without Making It Awkward)

 One of the biggest hurdles is simply starting.
-You might worry they will find it strange or feel put on the spot.
+You might worry they'll find it strange or feel put on the spot.
 The key is to keep it low-pressure and frame it with love.

 Find a reason that feels natural